ellewin/OS/1/readMe.txt

-Start the program with -help, and she will tell you everything:)
+Start the program with -help, and it will tell you everything:)